gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the features that have been promoted in this Gradle release.

-IDE integration types and APIs.
+* IDE integration types and APIs.
 We promoted all API elements in `ide` and `tooling-api` sub-projects that were introduced before Gradle 5.5.

+### New incremental tasks API

+The new [`InputChanges`](dsl/org.gradle.work.InputChanges.html) API for implementing incremental tasks has been promoted.
+See the [user manual](userguide/custom_tasks.html#incremental_tasks) for more information.

 <!--
 ### Example promoted
 -->